Sarankumar-dot/Sarankumar-dot/README.md

 - 🎓 CS & BS Student at PSNA College of Engineering and Technology
 - 💻 Passionate about Java, SQL, IoT, and Web Development
 - 🌱 Currently working on:
-  - 🚗 Accident Detection System using IoT
-  - 📐 AI for Ingredient Weight Conversion
   - 🅿️ Smart Parking System with Face Recognition

 ---